-HOSPITAL CONSTRUCTION:
+MEDICAL OFFICE BUILDING CONSTRUCTION:

-- 1. Mobilization, Abatement, and Demolition (Months 1 to 8): - a.
+- 1. Mobilization, Abatement, and Demolition (July 2015 to September 2015): - a.
 Property surveys, baseline noise and vibration readings Within 60 days of the start of abatement and demolition, inspections of the existing buildings including written reports, photographs and/or video recordings shall be completed.
 This documentation shall serve as record to assess any actual or perceived damage during or immediately after construction.
 Similarly, within 60 days of the start of any construction, Contractor shall determine the appropriate locations for vibration monitoring equipment on sensitive neighboring properties and shall install.
 The monitoring equipment shall include both crack monitors and vibration monitors.
 Once construction begins, baseline noise and vibration readings shall be taken at selected points around the project site, at representative times of day and thereafter monitored at key periods when high-vibration producing equipment is used.

 During the first part of this phase, the existing buildings will be abated of any hazardous material using specific methods for this type of work and will be under the supervision of qualified personnel.
 Also at this time the Contractor shall make safe all utilities and begin setting up temporary facilities for operation of the project.
-The buildings are of concrete construction and will be demolished using a long reach excavator with a hydraulic processer.
+The buildings are of wood framed, masonry and concrete construction and will be demolished using an excavator with a hydraulic processer.
 This machine uses a large set of hydraulic jaws to crush the concrete and reduce it to rubble that can be loaded and hauled away.
-The rubble will kept large for quick removal from the site for recycling.
+The rubble will be kept large for quick removal from the site for recycling.

 - b.
-Public Safety / Site Security: Before the structural demolition starts, the area of the new hospital will be fully fenced using a combination of temporary fencing and traffic/pedestrian barricades in accordance with the approved traffic plan. - c.
+Public Safety / Site Security: Before the structural demolition starts, the area of the new MOB will be fully fenced using a combination of temporary fencing and traffic/pedestrian barricades in accordance with the approved traffic plan.
+Along Geary Street and Van Ness Avenue, a covered walkway will be installed during the demolition phase.
+Along Cedar Street, the project boundary will encompass the parking lane.
+The walkway along Van Ness Avenue will remain for the majority of the project duration. - c.
 Hours, Noise and Vibration: Excavators with hydraulic processors, loaders, and trucking will be used during this phase and this is generally the noisiest portion of the project.
 The noise will be a mix of continuous sources such as engines and intermittent impact sounds such as concrete rubble dropping into truck beds.
 To the extent practical, the demolition will begin near the center of the site and proceed to the edges.
-This will allow the remaining structures to act as noise barriers for a portion of the demolition phase.
 Vibration is likely to occur during removal of the perimeter building foundation.
 The use of impact hammers (hoe rams) and jackhammers will generally be limited to the concrete foundations which are at or below ground level.
 Extended hours may be needed to off-haul material.